 Homemade Deodorant Powder that actually WORKS…

-(This is a post from my dear friend, Jill, who helps around the blog and has written super helpful posts here in the past: See all of Jill's posts here, including more like these: If Food is the Medicine, The Meal is the Cure: 6 Elements of Nutrient Dense Foods, How Real Foodies Care for Their Loved Ones with Cancer, and How to Fight Depression and Anxiety Naturally: 20 Helpful Tips for Anxiety, Depression, and Fatigue.
+(We've had some hot and sticky Michigan days lately so I thought you might like this recipe!
+It's from my dear friend, Jill, who helps around the blog and has written super helpful posts here in the past: See all of Jill's posts here, including more like these: If Food is the Medicine, The Meal is the Cure: 6 Elements of Nutrient Dense Foods, How Real Foodies Care for Their Loved Ones with Cancer, and How to Fight Depression and Anxiety Naturally: 20 Helpful Tips for Anxiety, Depression, and Fatigue.
 Here's Jill…)

 Most of Kelly’s readers know about the toxic nature of commercial deodorants and antiperspirants.
 Not only is the practice of interfering with a natural, detoxifying bodily process (sweating) questionable, but since many substances can absorb through our skin and into our bodies, we need to rethink topical application of substances linked to cancer, alzheimers, and endocrine (hormone) dysfunction.
 You know, like the ingredients commonly found in over-the-counter antiperspirants and deodorants: aluminum, parabens, Triclosan, propylene glycol, and synthetic fragrances.